sirusb/VIBES/README.md

 ## Description

 The package works with three types of input data: matrix, dataframe and phyloseq.
-It consists of 4 functions: - 3 internal: - get_data: -
+It consists of 4 functions:

-clr_transformation: - model_predict: - 1 one available to the user: -
-get_cluster:
+- Item 1
+- Item 2
+- Item 3
+  - Sub Item 1
+  - Sub Item 2

 ## Installation